 In 2011 we divided the edges of the tetrahedron, connected the new vertices to find the half-sized tetrahedrons in each of the four corners and the octahedron in the middle.
 We did the same with the octahedron and found the half-sized octahedrons in each of the six corners and the eight tetrahedrons, one in each face, all sharing the common center point.

-We continued dividing by 2 and in forty steps we were down in range of the proton and fermion.
+We continued dividing by 2 and in 45 steps we were down in range of the proton and fermion.
 In another 67 steps we were in the range of the Planck base units.
 To normalize the process we used the base-2 exponential notation from the Planck base units and went out to the Age of the Universe and the Observable Universe in just 90 additional notations for a total of 202 notations.
 Kees Boeke’s base-10 work is interesting; this simple model was fascinating.

 Just high school people, we thought we had a great STEM tool.
 As we studied it, it became more.
 The first 67 notations challenged us to see this very small universe in new ways.
 In time, we began to think it could be a possible paradigm shift in the way we look at our universe.
 Our chart of numbers is here: https://81018.com/chart/